Foghorn Leghorn: Biography, characteristics and personality

 Physically, Foghorn Leghorn is depicted as a very large rooster with a Southern accent; he is easily the tallest of all the regular Looney Tunes characters.
 He has a bombastic and somewhat unrefined personality, and shows a penchant for mischief.
 Aside from the Senator Claghorn reference, "Foghorn" is indicative of his loudmouthed personality, while "Leghorn" refers to a particular Italian breed of chicken.
 According to A Broken Leghorn and Raw!
 Raw!
 Rooster!
 Foghorn lives on "Old MacDonald's Farm" in Cucamonga, California, and had attended Chicken Tech University; his college roommate and rival Rhode Island Red is a practical joker and even more obnoxious than Foghorn himself.

 Foghorn often fancies himself a mentor figure to the smaller and younger characters he encounters, particularly Henery Hawk, tossing off bits of self-styled sagacity interjected with phrases like "Pay attention, son", or "Look at me when I'm talkin' to ya, boy", both of which are borrowed heavily from Senator Claghorn's vernacular.
 But this proves to be Foghorn's worst trait, as his loud and fast mouth and propensity for over-explanation eventually annoys his intended subjects so much that, completely fed up with him, they end up hitting him over the head with a blunt object, yelling "Ahhhhh, shaddap!" and leaving in a huff.

+Foghorn Leghorn was shown to have a more villainous side in the film Coyote vs. Acme as the ACME Corporation's corrupt CEO that allows malfunctioning products to be sold to toons as a means to test and improve products meant for humans, though this was the only version of him to be depicted in such a way.